hostnamectl — Control the system hostname

 to the character set used before the latter are updated.
 This

-is done by replacing spaces with "-
+is done by replacing spaces with "-" and

 removing special characters.
 This ensures that the pretty and